 NLR | until No Leprosy Remains

-At NLR we will continue, until No Leprosy Remains.
+NLR - until No Leprosy Remains

 Our goals